rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	});

 ## Sending Printer Commands
-Now that we found and connected to the printer, we can send commands to the printer.
-Depending on your printer model and the current state it is in, you may see different behavior.
-Commands for each printer will not be discussed here, you should consult the manufacturers' technical documentation.
-There are two fundamental ways for sending commands
+Once found and connected, the printer can begin to receive commands.
+Printer behavior will vary depending on the make, model and current state of the printer.
+Consult your printer's technical documentation for printer-specific commands and syntax.

+In general, there are two fundamental ways for sending commands:

 * Sending a string that includes raw printer commands
-* Sending a series of commands that are stored in a file ex: ZPL,CPCL
+* Sending a series of commands stored in a file (i.e. ZPL, CPCL)

 ### Sending a Raw String
 To send a string to the printer, you use the [printRawString method](../api//printingzebra#mprintRawString)